Pilates for weight loss—why it works and how it can help you shape up

 Practice regularly.
 Founder of the practice, Joseph Pilates recommended practicing his method at least four times a week to get the best results.
 “If you’re pressed for time though, even just 10 minutes every day from Monday to Friday can be very beneficial,” says Paola.

-Many online Pilates studios have workout plans divided per body part, with a different length of class for each.
+Many online Pilates studios and the best workout apps have workout plans divided per body part, with a different length of class for each.
 This makes it possible for you to choose a Pilates for weight loss workout according to how much time you have available.
 All you need is a pair of workout leggings, a mat, and your best sports bra, and you’re good to go.

 How does Pilates change your body shape?